npbee/Vanilla-Slab/readme.md

 Default: `0.95`

 This is a bit of a magic number.
 It's used to calculate the ideal number of characters per line.
 Generally you want it to be a two-digit number less than 1.
 This is the setting that you will need to experiment with for the best results with your chosen font.

+###Delayed Check
+Key:  `delayCheck`

+Type: `Boolean`

+Default: `false`

+Occasionally when dealing with a web font the code will execute before the web font has downloaded, resulting in incorrect calculations and a poor display.
+Dealing with webfont loaders is tricky, so as a simple hack, set the `delayCheck` to `true` to have the script check to make sure the headline does not exceed the parent width.
+If it does, the script will recalculate.

 About